grantlucas/phantoman/README.md

 - `suites: {array|string}`
     - If omitted, PhantomJS is started for all suites.
     - Specify an array of suites or a single suite name.
-        - If you're using an environment (`--env`), Codeception appends the environment name to the suite name in brackets.
-You need to include each suite/environment combination separately in the array.
-            - `suites: ['acceptance', 'acceptance (staging)', 'acceptance (prod)']`
 - `webSecurity: {true|false}`
     - Enables web security
 - `ignoreSslErrors: {true|false}`